julia-du/Rhythm-Game/docs/05_about.md

 # Acknowledgement

-We would like to thank our beta testers Cole, Lilly, Chris, Hannah, and Jose for testing our game!
+We would like to thank our beta testers, Cole, Lilly, Chris, Hannah, and Jose, for testing our game!